Environment Variables

 MAX_CHANNELS | int | 50000 | the maximum number of channels to import for m3u playlists (does not apply to Xtream API playlists) |

-BROADCAST_CONNECTION | reverb or null | reverb | set to null to disable websockets.
+BROADCAST_CONNECTION | reverb or null | reverb | set to null to disable websockets server.
 Set to reverb (default) to enable |